Part 42: Command Processor and Complete Code Walkthrough — From Serial Input to LED Control

 }

-This is the UART reception handling in the main loop. rx.pop(b) pops a byte from the ring buffer—the ISR continuously pushes into it in the background, and the main loop consumes it here. while (rx.pop(b)) pops all available bytes at once, ensuring none are missed.
+This is the UART reception handling in the main loop. rx.pop(b) pops a byte from the ring buffer—the ISR pushes into it in the background, while the main loop consumes it here. while (rx.pop(b)) pops all available bytes at once, ensuring none are missed.

-The direction is opposite to the button: PC → chip.
-When you type "LED ON" in the terminal and press Enter, this string is sent from the PC to the chip via UART, the ISR pushes the bytes into the ring buffer one by one, the main loop pops them out to assemble a line, recognizes it as the "LED ON" command, and then turns on the LED.
+The direction is opposite to the button: PC → Chip.
+You type "LED ON" in the terminal and press Enter; this string travels from the PC to the chip via UART.
+The ISR pushes bytes into the ring buffer one by one; the main loop pops them, assembles a line, recognizes it as the "LED ON" command, and lights up the LED.

 handle_command: A Mini Shell